Your Mobile Strategy – Why start-ups will live or die by it

 One big advantage start-ups have is that they are free from legacy websites and outdated technologies.
 Rather than trying to adapt an existing website or process for mobile, they can start from the ground up, building their first website and apps specifically for mobile.

-Today’s consumers expect to be able to do everything from their phone.
+Today’s consumers expect to be able to do everything from their phones.
 Really, it’s unthinkable for a start-up to launch without an app – or at the very least, a mobile website.

 How to get the mobile experience right